caoyongji/testnet/docs/design/blocks.md

       the block, neither can the presence or the proof of most leaves not affected by at least one transaction in the block be determined only from the information in the block.
   * *TO-BE The codebase holds a place but does not use such item.
-The item shall be used.*
+The item shall be used.
+It shall be defined as a (unsorted) collection, where each item consists of: key, proof, datum.*

 The block is serialized as per function `block:serialize/1`.